 11. Don't leave a garage door opener in your vehicle.A favourite way for robbers to gain access to your home is by stealing a garage door opener from your vehicle.
 Often your address is conveniently located in the car or truck as well – on your license registration.
 Once they have access to the garage, the thieves can go in, close the door and take their time loading up or breaking into the house.

-The main goal is to keep those who would like to help themselves to your stuff away from your home.
-You expect your home to be a safe haven for your family and you’ve worked hard to earn the things you need and enjoy.
-However, as much as you want to protect your property and your family, it is imperative to remember that nothing is more important than your life or the life of your loved ones.
-Do not put yourselves at risk by taking on an intruder ─ call the police.
-If you observe suspicious activity in your home or community, report it.
+Ultimately, the goal is prevent anyone who would like to help themselves to your valuables away from your home by any means necessary.
+You want your home as safe as possible for you and your family, and of course, you have worked hard to earn the things you need and enjoy.
+However, no matter how you want to protect your property and your family, it is imperative to remember that nothing is more important than your life or the life of your loved ones.
+Never try to be a hero by putting yourself at risk and taking on an intruder as you never know if they are carrying something dangerous on them.
+If you see that there is means to call the authorities because of sketchy activity in either your home or your community, do so immediately.

 Keeping your community safe is as important as protecting your home.
 Your condominium may already have safety features in place such as video surveillance, security patrols, or a neighbourhood watch program.
 Security tips for the holiday season are also very important to learn.
 For more information about creating safe environments, contact FirstService Residential, Alberta's leading condominium management company.